Quadruple-precision floats

 These operators will handle NaN in the same way as the builtin floating-point types.
 For alternative comparison functions that treat NaN specially, please see the comparison functions section.

-New in version 0.20: Equality and inequality comparison with real128_cpp_complex types.
+Added in version 0.20: Equality and inequality comparison with real128_cpp_complex types.

 Parameters: